DUI in St. Petersburg, FL

 Call 727-210-7004.

-DUI Investigations and Reports by the St. Petersburg Police Department
+DUI Investigations by St. Petersburg Police Department

-After the DUI arrest, the officers in St. Petersburg, FL, will fill out an incident/investigation report for driving under the influence.
+After the DUI arrest, officers in St. Petersburg, FL, will fill out an incident/investigation report for driving under the influence.
 The report will list whether a video was completed and put into evidence.
 The arresting officer and the assisting officers will be listed in the report.

 The report contains an incident narrative section which includes the DUI citation number and the court date for the arraignment in the South County Traffic Court.
 The DUI report for the police department in St. Petersburg, FL, will also list: